AvianJay/changed-assoc-detecter/README.md

 # changed-assoc-detecter
 Warn user when some assoc changed.
 # Status
-This project is not finished yet.
+This project is not finished yet.<br>
+I just gave up this project so it won't update anymore(maybe)